epigenesys/epi_deploy/README.md

   4. Include this line in `Capfile`: `require 'capistrano/epi_deploy'`

 Now by doing `ed release -d production`, the latest release of code will be deploy to all customers.
-You can also deploy to a specific customer by doing e.g. `ed release -d production.epigenesys`
+You can also deploy to a specific customer by doing e.g. `ed release -d production.epigenesys`.

+You can also deploy to all customers for a given environment by running e.g. `cap production deploy_all`.